ArjanCodes/examples/github_copilot/README.md

 ### What is Github Copilot?

-Last month, Github introduced Copilot.
-They call it an AI pair programmer that helps you write code faster and with less work.
-I like that.
-Because I'm a lazy bastard.
+Github Copilot is an AI pair programmer that doesn't spit on your keyboard or lick your mouse when you're not there.
+Yeah, that could be a thing!

 Today I'm going to put it through its paces and see if it delivers what they promise.
 In short: I'm impressed.
-But I'm concerned about a few things.
+But I'm also concerned about a few things.
 Let's dive in.

 -- teaser of me being flabbergasted that something works